msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Getting monthly bills and large fixed expenses under control is where you can get the most bang for your buck, and once these are at sustainable levels, you'll always have more to work with.

-Once you have a balance that works for you for essentials expenses, savings, and non-essential expenses, you're set up for success, and you can get on with enjoying life while knowing you're taken care of in good times and bad.
-Deliberately maintaining a similar lifestyle as your income increases can help to avoid getting over-extended or stressed out about paying the bills, and is the first step towards working towards "financial freedom", where you have the freedom to live and work on your terms.
+Once you have a balance that works for you for essential expenses, savings, and non-essential expenses, you're set up for success, and you can get on with enjoying life while knowing you're taken care of in good times and bad.
+Deliberately maintaining a similar lifestyle as your income increases can help to avoid getting over-extended or stressed out about paying the bills, and is the first step towards "financial freedom", where you have the freedom to live and work on your terms.

 ## Key ideas